2026 Texas Comptroller of Public Accounts election

 The 2026 Texas Comptroller of Public Accounts election is scheduled to take place on November 3, 2026, to select the next Texas Comptroller of Public Accounts.
-Incumbent Republican Party Comptroller Glenn Hegar was elected to a third term with 56.4% of the vote in 2022; he resigned on July 1, 2025, to become chancellor of the Texas A&M University System and was succeeded by his chief clerk Kelly Hancock as acting Comptroller.
+Incumbent Republican Comptroller Glenn Hegar was elected to a third term with 56.4% of the vote in 2022; he resigned on July 1, 2025, to become chancellor of the Texas A&M University System and was succeeded by his chief clerk Kelly Hancock as acting Comptroller.

+Hancock ran for a full term, but lost the primary to former state senator Don Huffines.
+Not long after losing the primary, Hancock announced that he would also resign from the office.
+Governor Greg Abbott then appointed Huffines to serve out the remainder of the term as acting Comproller.

+Huffines is facing the Democratic nominee state senator Sarah Eckhardt in the general election.